Radio 1190’s history

 The COVID-19 pandemic in 2020 meant a virtual station shutdown and shift to automated programming for several months, and while student DJs were permitted to return to the studio later in 2020, volunteer activities took a severe hit and operational continuity suffered as well.
 The station lost control of its FM translators due to unethical business practices by an area translator lessor, and service quality of both the remaining AM and streaming channels suffered.

 In May 2022, Radio 1190 voluntarily took a pause from AM broadcasting while a new professional chief engineer, Eric Scace, was brought on board to improve the station’s technical infrastructure.
-As the university and local community continued to recover from the pandemic, station staff — most notably faculty general manager Dr. Keyana Simone and station manager Trie Hall — worked tirelessly to improve operations overall while continuing to operate as an online-only station and attract and train new student and community volunteers.
+As the university and local community continued to recover from the pandemic, station staff — most notably faculty director Dr. Keyana Simone and station manager Trie Hall — worked tirelessly to improve operations overall while continuing to operate as an online-only station and attract and train new student and community volunteers.
 Iris Berkeley rejoined the station as operations specialist during this time after appearing on Radio 1190 for the first time in 1998 — demonstrating the community’s love for the station.

 Today